wxwern/cs2103t-tp/docs/UserGuide.md

 You have successfully added your job application to **Google**!

 **Congratulations!** You have run through the basics of Jobby.
-We hope that this tutorial has given you an understanding of the basic workflow of Jobby.
-However, there are still many features that we have yet introduced.
-Please refer to the [Using Jobby](#using-jobby) section to understand
+We hope that this tutorial has given you an understanding of a basic workflow in Jobby.
-Jobby's command structures, or visit the [Features](#features) section to see the full capabilities of Jobby!
+However, there are still many features that we have yet to introduce.
+Please refer to the [Using Jobby](#using-jobby) section to understand how to interpret command structures and formats, or visit the [Features](#features) section to see the full capabilities of Jobby!

 --------------------------------------------------------------------------------------------------------------------